General Information

 Application Instructions

 The application for in-state tuition is incorporated in the application for admission to the university.
-An initial review of an applicant’s domicile is made based on responses provided in the admission’s application.
-Students who applied for admission without applying for in-state rates or who did not complete the residency questions on the application can find a PDF of the Application for In-State Rates.
+An initial review of an applicant’s domicile is made based on responses provided in the admission application.
+Students who applied for admission without applying for in-state rates or who did not complete the residency questions on the application can submit an Application for In-State Rates.

 Please note that a determination on your domicile status cannot be made without a complete application and supporting documentation.
-If you have submitted your application and the domicile committee determines that additional documents are required, or clarifying information is necessary before a final decision can be made on your file, you will be contacted via the email supplied when you submitted your application for admission.
+If you have submitted your application and the domicile committee determines that additional documents are required or clarifying information is necessary before the domicile committee can make a final decision on your file, the domicile committee will contact you via the email supplied when you submitted your application for admission.
 Failure to provide requested information could result in the denial of your application for in-state rates.

 The Commonwealth of Virginia offers many pathways for a student to qualify for in-state tuition, including evidence that the student has attended and graduated from a Virginia high school (as based on the Tuition Equity Provision).
 Students who feel they don’t qualify for in-state tuition through Virginia Domicile definitions should review the information in the Other Pathways to In-State Tuition section of this document.